brinnLabs/EasEE-as-Pi/README.md

 ## Script Installation

-boot the Pi and run the install script (install.sh) make sure the patch file is at the same level as the install script make sure to place EasEEPi.py in the boot folder and a settings XML file to read from
+boot the Pi and run the install script (install.sh) make sure the patch file (rc.local.patch) is at the same level as the install script

+Make sure to place EasEEPi.py and a settings XML file to read from in the boot folder.

 You have to make your own settings file though there is Gooey-Pi for a easy visual setup.

 ## Manual Installation

-to get this to run at boot create a folder named audio on the boot partition and put piDAR.py and settings.xml in the boot folder.
+to get this to run at boot put EasEEPi.py and settings.xml in the boot folder.
 Then edit rc.local which is found in /etc/ by doing

     sudo nano /etc/rc.local